survive-the-century/survive-the-century/book/text/chapter_armistice.md

 ---
-title:
+title: "Armistice"
-style:
+style: chapter
-conflict:
+conflict: 2
 decade:
 economy:
-temperature:
+temperature: 2
 ---

-## Armistice

 Peace is declared.
+{:.leader-sentence}

 After a decade of fighting, society is exhausted.
 We’re ready to do whatever we need to do to ensure that war never breaks out again.